CS3219-AY2526Sem1/cs3219-ay2526s1-project-g35/backend/user-service/README.md

    docker-compose down
    ```

-Note: The Docker setup includes Redis for token blacklisting and uses the environment variables from `.env.docker`.
+Note: The Docker setup includes Redis for token whitelisting and uses the environment variables from `.env.docker`.

 ## User Service API Guide